intervene-EU-H2020/synthetic_data/README.md

 ## Extended version

 This quickstart tutorial will show you the simplest approach for generating and evaluating synthetic datasets.
+It will generate a small dataset of 1000 samples for 6 ancestry groups and HapMap3 variants on chromosome 1.
+Later we discuss how to customise the synthetic datasets.

 ### Preface on containerisation

 For ease of portability and reproducibility, we've made this software available as both Singularity and Docker containers.
 These containerisation systems streamline software dependency management by creating a standardised environment, to make it easier for you to get started with generating synthetic datasets.
+Please see instructions [here](https://docs.docker.com/get-docker/) for downloading and installing Docker.
+We have also made Singularity containers available as this approach is often preferred by high performance computing services.

-You can download your choice of container from one of the following links:
+Download your choice of container from one of the following links:
 - Singularity: TODO
 - Docker: TODO